EvaluationContext/evaluationcontext.github.io/_posts/2025-01-02-Deneb-Gantt.md

 I did run into some quirks of the framework
 1. White space in a label is trimmed therefore I used a [NO-BREAK SPACE](https://unicode-explorer.com/c/00A0) instead of regular space to pad text
-2. In the refresh several operations occur at the same time for the partition, to have the bars overlap you first need to set `stack = null` and in order to get the appropriate z-order, avoiding a large bar obscuring others I had to set `"order": {"aggregate": "max", "field": "startTime"}`, to bubble the hidden bars to the top
+2. In the refresh several operations occur at the same time for the partition, to have the bars overlap you first need to set `stack = null`{:.console} and in order to get the appropriate z-order, avoiding a large bar obscuring others I had to set `"order": {"aggregate": "max", "field": "startTime"}`{:.json}, to bubble the hidden bars to the top

 ### Specification